-I have way too many plants in the house that at one point I joked there wouldn’t even be space for me, my dog, and the plants.
-This was something that I always wanted, the green touch being added all over the house, giving a natural feeling to my home.
+I have way too many plants in the house.
+I joked there wouldn’t even be space for me, my dog, and the plants.
+This was something that I always wanted.
+The green touch being added all over the house gives a natural feeling to my home.
 It is quite calming to watch plants thrive and grow well in the surroundings.
 Out of all the plants around me now, there is one that I am rather fond of, and that is the poinsettia.
 Have you ever encountered one?
 If you have, you would surely understand why.
 While it is right to say that black is beautiful and is the color of power and elegance, who would not fall in love with the red leaves, especially in December?
 But changing the color of these leaves to the conventional red of the holiday is not that easy.

 Poinsettias are part of the Euphorbia pulcherrima species and come from Mexico and Central America.
-They appear as if they are flowers and are often confused with flowers, but the red-colored part is in fact not a flower but a leaf known as bracts.
+They appear as if they are flowers and are often confused with flowers.
+However, the red-colored part is in fact not a flower but a leaf known as bracts.
 The floral part is the small yellow buds located at the center of the picture.
 In their native habitat, poinsettias can become large shrubs, approaching heights of 10 feet.
-But the ones usually available in the market during the festive season are somewhat smaller in size and can be comfortably installed in our homes.
+The ones usually available in the market during the festive season are somewhat smaller in size.
+They can be comfortably installed in our homes.

-They require bright, indirect light and prefer a daytime temperature of 65-70°F and slightly cooler at night.
-They are sensitive to cold drafts and sudden changes in temperature; hence, it is important to find a warm place without drafts.
-Poinsettias like moderate watering, and the soil should not be allowed to dry out completely or become waterlogged, as this will harm the plant.
+They require bright, indirect light and prefer a daytime temperature of 65-70°F and slightly cooler at night, They are sensitive to cold drafts and sudden changes in temperature.
+Hence, it is important to find a warm place without drafts.
+Poinsettias like moderate watering.
+The soil should not be allowed to dry out completely or become waterlogged, as this will harm the plant.

 Well, how do you make them red and get them just in time for Christmas?
 Poinsettias are short-day plants, which implies that they require long nights to create their colorful bracts.
 Beginning in October, you have to mimic these long nights to cause the color change.
 Here’s how: